Box turtles love to dig and cover themselves up in dirt. In this article, I will explain the many reasons why your box turtle is digging.

 Depending on the circumstances, you can sometimes tell why your box turtle is digging and burrowing into the dirt.

-In this article, I will expand a bit on each of these reasons.
+Below, I will expand a bit on each of these reasons.

 To begin with, if you’re wondering if there are any species of box turtle that do not dig, you’d be hard-pressed to find any.